 Conflict Chamber is a browser-based free army builder.
 It is faster to load and use than Warroom is and, unlike Warroom, it doesn't make mistakes with list legality.
 On the other hand, it doesn't include any rules and is literally just an army builder.

-There are two wiki sites dedicated to the lore of Warmachine and Hordes.
+There are multiple wiki sites dedicated to the lore of Warmachine and Hordes.